icaka98/IngredientSA/README.md

 <h3 align='center'>I absolutely loved the movie!
 It was beef, rice and vinegar!</h3>
 <h3 align='center'>This movie is cactus, frog legs and dark chocolate!</h3>

-## Data
-We gathered data from various sources, so that it represents as many cuisine specific ingredients as possible.
 What would happen if you put tzatziki into your orange juice when you don't have tzaziki in your vocabulary?

 <p align='center'>